How We Conserve

 For More Information

 So now you know about some of the ways that land can be protected in our town.
 There are many ways to get involved with the land trust.
 We always welcome new members to the land trust.
 Meetings are generally open to the public and we regularly hold workshops on estate planning, land protection, local food production and more.
-To learn more, check out the Calendar of Events or write or call us.
+To learn more, check out the Events section of this web site.
+Write us at burrillvillelandtrustfriends@gmail.com or call us at (401) 447-1560.

 Burrillville Land Trust